 Light Is Not Good/Sugar Bowl: The Neitherworld's prison system consists of a Candyland-like environment run by an Expy of Little Bo Peep, where malcontents are "rehabiliated" into cute, sweet and playful creatures.
 Beetlejuice is absolutely terrified of the place.

-Beetlejuice singing Harry Belafonte's "Banana Boat Song" in the debut.
+Beetlejuice sings Harry Belafonte's "Banana Boat Song" in the debut episode.

 Lydia also sings that song in the debut episode as well.

 She also rode her bike past the bridge where the Maitlands crashed.

 In one episode, Beetlejuice hocks into his jacket.